-- Provide a communal cooking method by employing from the community to cook there local delicacies for Returnees 3 times daily for 5 days. - Our Kitchens are constructed close to the reception centres which enable the beneficiaries easy access.
+- Provide communal cooking method by employing from the community to cook there local delicacies for New Arrivals 3 times daily for 5 days. - Our Kitchens are constructed close to the reception centres which enable the beneficiaries easy access.

 PROGRAMME ACTIVITIES